josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 - greater theatre currency;
 - more realistic environments;
 - rapid incorporation of lessons from deployed forces.

 One especially striking example involves training being paused while current information was obtained directly from Afghanistan and then passed immediately to the next cohort.

 The feedback loop was extraordinarily short:

 >  **theatre → instructor → trainee.**

 That is healthy organisational learning.

 ---

-## 🏚️ Representative infrastructure
+## 🏚️ Representative Infrastructure

 Akam also describes the move away from inadequate approximations toward more realistic training environments.

 Improved facilities were developed at locations including:

 - Lydd/Hythe;
 - Longcross;
 - Thetford.

 The point was not aesthetic realism.
 It was functional realism.

 Personnel needed repeated exposure to environments sufficiently similar to those they might encounter operationally that useful behaviour could become rehearsed.

 This demonstrates a wider principle:

 > **training infrastructure is itself military capability.**

 Owning land is not enough.

 The land has to permit the right kind of practice.

 ---

 ## 🛸 BATUS

 Training at BATUS also evolved.

 Akam describes increasingly realistic combinations of:

 - villages;
 - dismounted fighting;
 - drones;
 - casualties;
 - different enemy formations;
 - unpredictable sequences.

 The technological point is particularly important now.

 **Drones entering training are not a post-Ukraine discovery.**

 Technology was already being integrated into physical collective training because the objective was to make the physical exercise more representative.

 This is relevant to current discussion of AI, VR and synthetic training.

 Historically, new technology has often improved collective training.

 That is different from demonstrating that it can replace all of it.

 ---